Father's Day: New Zealand

 In New Zealand, Father's Day is celebrated on the first Sunday of September and it is not a public holiday.
 Father's Day was first observed at St Matthew's Church, Auckland on 14 July 1929 and first appeared in commercial advertising the following year.
 By 1931 other churches had adopted the day and in 1935 much of Australia moved to mark the day at the beginning of September.
 New Zealand followed this, with a Wellington advert in 1937 and a Christchurch Salvation Army service in 1938.

 Samoa

 In Samoa, Father's Day is celebrated on the second Sunday in August, and is a recognized national holiday on the Monday following.

 Fiji

 In Fiji, Father's Day is celebrated in September.
-Commercial fathers Sunday is usually on the first Sunday and then the Methodist Father's Day is usually celebrated on the second Sunday.
+Fathers Day is usually on the first Sunday and then the Father's Day for some Christian denominations is usually celebrated on the second Sunday.

 South American traditions

 Argentina

 Father's Day in Argentina is celebrated on the third Sunday of June.

 Attempts have been made to change the date to 24 August, to commemorate the day on which the "Father of the Nation", José de San Martín, became a father.
 In 1953, the proposal to celebrate Father's Day in all educational establishments on 24 August, in honor of José de San Martín, was raised to the General Direction of Schools of Mendoza Province.
 The day was celebrated for the first time in 1958, on the third Sunday of June, but it was not included in the school calendars due to pressure from several groups.

 Schools in the Mendoza Province continued to celebrate Father's Day on 24 August, and in 1982 the provincial governor passed a law declaring Father's Day in the province to be celebrated on that day.

 In 2004, a proposal to change the date to 24 August was presented to the Argentine Chamber of Deputies as a single, unified project.